 In fact, it has become such an important tool that hardly a day goes by when users don’t use their phones.
 A study by Dscout (Winnick, n.d.) found that the average person touches his or her phone at least 2,617 times a day, proving that mobile devices have become efficient tools to stay connected with others and provide users with a sense of security.

 When mobile phones were first introduced to the public, they were meant to become a portable version of telephones, allowing people to communicate without the constraints of wires or phone holders.
 Over the years, they have evolved into comprehensive and advanced tools that serve various purposes—communication, entertainment, emergency, storage, and applications.

 While the list of benefits of using mobile phones could go on, it still isn’t always good news for users.
 Like any device, mobile phones come with their own set of limitations and disadvantages.
 Below are some of the primary disadvantages of using mobile devices.

 One of the main disadvantages of mobile phones lies in their screen size.
 Today, the most common size of handheld phones range from five to six inches.
-Although most users find these enough for day-to-day basic use, screens of these sizes may not be well-suited for accomplishing more complicated tasks.
+Although most users find these enough for day-to-day basic use, screens of these sizes may not be well-suited for accomplishing more complicated tasks, such as capturing the screen using screen recorder tools for PC.
 Compared to desktop devices, mobile phones are limited by their size and may accommodate a lot less content.